 4. HAZE IMPACT ON VISIBILITY

 In meteorology, visibility is a measure of distance at which an object or light can be clearly discerned.
 In extremely clean air the visibility can be more than 320 km (200 miles) where there are large markers such as mountains or high ridges.
-The visual range is described in 10-degree scale where 0 means thick fog with visibility lower than 50 m and 9 means extremely good visibility with distance longer than 50 km.
+The visual range is described in the 10-degree scale where 0 means thick fog with visibility lower than 50 m and 9 means extremely good visibility with a distance longer than 50 km.

 – air molecules, which scatters only short wavelengths according to Rayleigh scattering.

 Generally, the maritime air masses provide better visibility conditions than continental ones, because they are clear.
 However, these masses provide favorable moisture conditions for the occurrence of a haze event.
 The worst visibility is to observe during the tropical continental air mass advection, where a lot of dust raised by the wind from the ground.
 Much more details about the visual range changes will be provided in forthcoming articles soon.